DavidBrown-niche/gosnowflake-example/README.md

 ## Running Locally

-Create a `.env` file similar to `.env.example` and populate it with your credentials, (if using password auth leave the private_key/passcode vars empty, likewise if using key pair auth leave the password var empty).
+Create a `.env` file similar to `.env.example` and populate it with your credentials, (if using password auth leave the private_key_file/passcode vars empty, likewise if using key pair auth leave the password var empty).

+If using private key, save your private key file in the approprate location.
+I used `private_key.pem`, but it doesn't really matter.

 This command will set your env variables and run the example:
 ```